andjelx/bridgectl/README.md

 # Tableau BridgeCTL
 BridgeCTL is a utility to run, monitor, and troubleshoot Tableau Bridge agents.
-BridgeCTL runs on Linux, Windows and Mac.
+BridgeCTL runs on Linux, Windows or Mac.

 ### Setup
 BridgeCTL is easy to install.
 Just download and run the bridgectl_setup.py script using the following commands: